-In modern technologically dominated world, traditional arts and professions gradually tend to become extinct, as the vast majority of people prefer to purchase standardized goods offered in low prices rather than handmade.
+In the modern technologically dominated world, traditional arts and professions gradually tend to become extinct, as the vast majority of people prefer to purchase standardized goods offered at low prices rather than handmade ones.
 In contrast to this tendency, fortunately there are people and organizations that try to preserve the Cultural Heritage artifacts and the way in which they are created, making them accessible to the next generation.
-One such typical example is the weaving workshop “Aretousa” situated near Archanes Village on Crete Island, Greece.
+One such typical example is the weaving workshop “Aretousa” situated near Archanes Village on the island of Crete, Greece.

 History of the workshop